inconsequential whether you make your home in Fort Wayne or some other part of

 the country: estate planning is nearly always a challenge.
 Try

 Declare Who Gets What

-If you haven’t seen fit to draw up a will,
+If you haven’t left a will,

 the laws that govern your domicile decide